RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs

-\abstract {The diversity of the structures recently observed in protoplanetary discs (PPDs) with the new generation of high-resolution instruments have made more acute the challenging questions that planet-formation models have to answer.
-The challenge is in the theoretical side but also in the numerical one with the need to significantly improve the performances of the codes and to stretch the limit of PPD simulations.
-Multi-physics, fast, accurate, high-resolution, modular and reliable 3D codes are needed to explore the mechanisms at work in PPDs and to try explaining the observed features.} {We present \rossbi{} the 3D extension of the 2D code Rotating-System Simulations for Bi-fluids (\emph{RoSSBi}) which was specifically developed to study the evolution of PPDs.
-This is a new code, even if based on the 2D version, that we describe in details explaining its architecture and specificity but also its performances against test cases and a PPD benchmark.
-We also explain the way to use it and to manage the produced data. } {This FORTRAN code solves the fully compressible inviscid continuity, Euler and energy conservation equations for an ideal gas in non-homentropic conditions and for pressureless particles in a fluid approximation.
+\abstract {The diversity of structures recently observed in protoplanetary discs (PPDs) with the new generation of high-resolution instruments have made the challenging questions that planet-formation models have to answer more acute.
+The challenge is on the theoretical side and in the numerical one, with the need to significantly improve the codes' performances and stretch the limit of PPD simulations.
+Multi-physics, fast, accurate, high-resolution, modular and reliable 3D codes are needed to understand the shape of PPD and the observed features as well as to explore the mechanisms at work. } {We present \rossbi{} as the 3D extension of the 2D code Rotating-System Simulations for Bi-fluids (\emph{RoSSBi}), a pure hydrodynamic code, which was specifically developed to study the evolution of PPDs.
+Being described in detail, this is a new code, even if based on the 2D version.
+We explain its architecture and specificity but also its performances against test cases. } {This grid-based, FORTRAN code solves the fully compressible inviscid continuity, Euler and energy conservation equations for an ideal gas in non-homentropic conditions and for pressureless particles in a fluid approximation.
 It is a finite volume code which is second order in time and accounts for discontinuities thanks to an exact Riemann solver.
-The spatial scheme accounts for the equilibrium solution and is improved thanks to parabolic interpolation which permits to reach third order in space.
-The code is developed in 3D and structured for high-performance parallelism. } {The optimised version of the code work on high performance computers with a very good scalability.
-Its reliability has been checked against classical tests and a benchmark specific to PPDs that includes Rossby wave instability (RWI), streaming instability (SI), dust capture by a vortex and dust settling.
-We underline the legacy of the code and will make it publicly available. } {}
+The spatial scheme accounts for the equilibrium solution and is improved thanks to parabolic interpolation.
+The code is developed in 3D and structured for high-performance parallelism. } {The optimised version of the code works on high-performance computers with excellent scalability.
+We checked its reliability against a 2D analogue of the sod shock tube test and a series of tests.
+We release this code under the terms of the CeCILL2 Licence and make it publicly available. } {}